0php/Docs/content/docs/mail.md

 - Attachments and multipart/alternative payloads are not yet supported.
 - TLS verification defaults to secure settings—loosen them only for local development.

 Contributions are welcome!
-See `/docs/todo` for potential enhancements.
+See `todo` for potential enhancements.